uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 As you can see, besides of reporting the hosts from the Ansible inventory, the idea is that we also stored it locally in the Uyuni server in order to being able to reuse it later to target those hosts with "salt-ssh" directly from the Uyuni server.

-In short, we would gather:
+In short, we would gather, for instance:
 - Ansible inventory (hosts)
 - Ansible SSH keys referenced in the inventory
-- Playbooks under specified "remote playbook path"
+- Playbooks under specified "remote playbook path" (to be displayed in the UI - readonly)

 This would be stored under ""/var/lib/spacewalk/ansible/inventory-label/" path in the Uyuni server.
 At the time of processing the inventory file by "ansible-gatherer", it needs to be tailored to adapt the path of the SSH keys to the local path in the Uyuni server.
 As done in script from Ansible Integration PoC [here](https://github.com/meaksh/uyuni-hacks/blob/master/scripts/ansible/import_systems_from_ansible_controller.py).